RawanAshraf-r/RawanAshraf-r/README.md

 # Hello!❤❤👋
 Iam Rawan Ashraf — a dedicated learner with a unique background in European Civilization from Ain Shams University and a growing passion for Software Testing.
-Currently enrolled in the Digital Egypt Pioneers (Ro2ad Masr Al-Raqmiya) initiative, specializing in Software Testing Track.
+Currently enrolled in the Digital Egypt Pioneers (رواد مصر الرقمية) initiative, specializing in Software Testing Track.

 I may come from a non-technical academic background, but I’m diving deep into the tech world with curiosity, resilience, and a keen eye for detail. 🐞🛠️